-About Jordan Wu a multidisciplinary UX designer with a keen interest in human behaviors, economics, visual art, and engineering.
+About Jordan Wu a multidisciplinary product designer with a keen interest in human behaviors, economics, visual art, and engineering.

 I combine these disciplines to create human-centered design solutions that bridge research and creativity through design thinking, agile product development.